krantheman/livres/README.md

 ![Transactions](./gifs/transactions.gif)

-- Import from an [external API](https://frappe.io/api/method/frappe-library) into the user's sytem by searching for the book, author, isbn code or publisher and then selecting the number of books to be imported.
+- Importing books from an [external API](https://frappe.io/api/method/frappe-library) into the user's sytem by searching for the name, author, isbn code or publisher and then selecting the number of books to be imported.
 - The imported stock of books can be viewed, searched and managed through the application.

 ![Books](./gifs/books.gif)